Iowa City, Iowa

 Literary and Stuff

 Iowa City is a genuinely unique locale.
-Home to one of the best creative writing programs in the world, a stellar university and school district, and a top-flight hospital, Iowa City is amongst the best educated urban areas not only in the state but the entire region.
+Home to one of the best creative writing programs in the world, a stellar university and school district, and a top-flight hospital, Iowa City is amongst the best-educated urban areas not only in the state but the entire region.
 Populated by a diverse crowd of ‘Iowa Nice’ people, with parks, museums, and a library with youth outreach programs, this is an ideal place for young couples either with children or planning to have children.
-And in spite of the isolated location, between the summer jazz festival, touring broadway shows, university sports games, and plethora of outdoor activities, it’s a cultured area where you’ll never want for things to do.
+And despite the isolated location, between the summer jazz festival, touring Broadway shows, university sports games, and a plethora of outdoor activities, it’s a cultured area where you’ll never want for things to do.

-The weather of Iowa City is mostly extremes.
-Summers get up near and in the hundred degree range, flash floods can happen year round, and it has cold, dry winters in which a gray sky blankets a land of little snow.
-You’ll need a four-wheel drive and a high level of comfort with driving in the ice, and a deep closet of warm winter clothes.
-Additionally, the isolated location does mean that other major cities such as Chicago are generally around four hours drive away.
+The weather in Iowa City is mostly extreme.
+Summers get up near and in the hundred-degree range, flash floods can happen year-round, and it has cold, dry winters in which a gray sky blankets a land of little snow.
+You’ll need a four-wheel drive a high level of comfort with driving in the ice, and a deep closet of warm winter clothes.
+Additionally, the isolated location does mean that other major cities such as Chicago are generally around four hours' drive away.

 Iowa City is, at its core, a college town.
 This means that the population shifts throughout the year as the school year starts, stops, and starts again, and with it, the downtown party scene waxes and wanes.
 This is especially true during college football season, during which time the entire city revolves around the gridiron.
 Meanwhile, if you’re more of an outdoorsy type, then Iowa City is definitely for you: excellent trail running, hiking, camping, fishing, hunting, and kayaking, as well as a superb indoor rock climbing facility at the university gym.
 And of course, a strong brewing culture for the discerning beer enthusiast, and programs at the library and children’s museum for those with young children.